Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Functional Training: Applying improvements to daily activities

-- Muscle Preparation: Soft tissue work prepares muscles for joint mobilization
+- Muscle Preparation: Soft tissue work prepares muscles for joint mobilisation

 - Combined Effect: Addressing both joint and soft tissue restrictions